There are two approaches for upgrading MySQL on Windows:

 If you are using the MySQL Installation Wizard, start the wizard as described in Section 126.96.36.199, “Using the MySQL Installation Wizard”.

-If you are installing MySQL from a Zip archive, extract the archive.
+If you are upgrading MySQL from a ZIP archive, extract the archive.
 You may either overwrite your existing MySQL installation (usually located at

 C:\mysql), or install it into a different directory, such as

-Restart the server.
-For example, use NET START MySQL if you run MySQL as a service, or invoke mysqld directly otherwise.
+mysqld_service_namecommand if you run MySQL as a service, or invoke mysqld directly otherwise.